 - Participate fully and responsibly in supportive and action-based learning environments of authentic value for colleagues in K-12 education, community college, health, business, and other sectors.

 - Extend and strengthen each student’s professional network.

 - Encourage students to use their newfound knowledge and skills to make a difference for their organization and for the community they serve.

 A Successful Student is a Supported Student

-UNE Online offers its students a variety of academic, technical, and administrative support to help our students succeed in their chosen program.
+Through the Doctor of Education curriculum, UNE Online offers Ed.D. students a variety of academic, technical, and administrative support to help our students succeed in their chosen program.

 - Application: As soon as you begin your application, a dedicated enrollment counselor will guide you throughout the entire application process.

-- Acceptance: Upon your acceptance to the Ed.D. program, your dedicated student support specialist will be there to provide support and answer any questions you may have – from questions on textbooks to registration, financial aid, and more.
+- Acceptance: Upon your acceptance to the Doctor of Education program, your dedicated student support specialist will be there to provide support and answer any questions you may have – from questions on textbooks to registration, financial aid, and more.

 This support is provided in addition to the tremendous support you receive from program staff, your course instructors, and fellow classmates.

 If you have any questions about the graduate programs in Education coursework or the program requirements, please speak to one of our enrollment counselors at the email or phone number below.